Bloom-host/BloomDocs/docs/running_a_server/waterfall.md

 On the backend server, you'll need to go into `server.properties` and set `online-mode` to `false` and afterwards go into `spigot.yml` and change `bungeecord` to `true`.

 :::caution
-It is highly recommended that you do not skip this step and complete your setup by configuring BungueeGuard as well!
+It is recommended that you do not skip this step and complete your setup by configuring BungueeGuard as well!
 :::

 ## Setting Up BungeeGuard